SPP-21 Subdivision and Project Management Issues

 Full marking required before Plan lodgement at Landgate (reference marks must be safe from disturbance).
 Limited marking or deferred referencing options are available*

-Full lot detail and referencing required in field book
+Full lot detail and referencing required in field record

 Non-standard marking included on Survey Sheet/s added to Plan